Next Page Previous Page Home Tools & Aids Search Handbook

 Hotelling's T squared

-Hotelling's \(T^2\) distribution A multivariate method that is the multivariate counterpart of Student's \(t\) and which also forms the basis for certain multivariate control charts is based on Hotelling's \(T^2\) distribution, which was introduced by Hotelling (1947).
+Hotelling's T2 distribution A multivariate method that is the multivariate counterpart of Student's t and which also forms the basis for certain multivariate control charts is based on Hotelling's T2 distribution, which was introduced by Hotelling (1947).

-Univariate \(t\)-test for mean Recall, from Section 1.3.5.2, $$ t = \frac{\bar{x} - \mu}{s/\sqrt{n}} $$ has a \(t\) distribution provided that \(X\) is normally distributed, and can be used as long as \(X\) doesn't differ greatly from a normal distribution.
-If we wanted to test the hypothesis that \(\mu = \mu_0\), we would then have $$ t = \frac{\bar{x} - \mu_0}{s/\sqrt{n}} $$ so that $$ \begin{eqnarray} t^2 & = & \frac{(\bar{x} - \mu_0)^2}{s^2 / n} \\ & & \\ & = & n (\bar{x} - \mu_0)(s^2)^{-1} (\bar{x} - \mu_0) \, . \end{eqnarray} $$
+Univariate t-test for mean Recall, from Section 1.3.5.2, t=x¯μs/n has a t distribution provided that X is normally distributed, and can be used as long as X doesn't differ greatly from a normal distribution.
+If we wanted to test the hypothesis that μ=μ0, we would then have t=x¯μ0s/n so that t2=(x¯μ0)2s2/n=n(x¯μ0)(s2)1(x¯μ0).

-Generalize to \(p\) variables When \(T^2\) is generalized to \(p\) variables it becomes $$ T^2 = n (\bar{{\bf x}} - {\bf \mu}_0) {\bf S}^{-1} (\bar{{\bf x}} - {\bf \mu}_0) \, , $$ with $$ \bar{{\bf x}} = \left[ \begin{array}{c} \bar{x}_1 \\ \bar{x}_2 \\ \vdots \\ \bar{x}_p \end{array} \right] \,\,\,\,\,\,\,\,\,\,\,\, {\bf \mu}_0 = \left[ \begin{array}{c} \mu_1^0 \\ \mu_2^0 \\ \vdots \\ \mu_p^0 \end{array} \right] \, . $$ \({\bf S}^{-1}\) is the inverse of the sample variance-covariance matrix, \({\bf S}\), and \(n\) is the sample size upon which each \(\bar{x}_i, \, i=1, \, 2, \, \ldots, \, p\), is based.
-(The diagonal elements of \({\bf S}\) are the variances and the off-diagonal elements are the covariances for the \(p\) variables.
+Generalize to p variables When T2 is generalized to p variables it becomes T2=n(x¯μ0)S1(x¯μ0), with x¯=[x¯1x¯2x¯p]μ0=[μ10μ20μp0].
+S1 is the inverse of the sample variance-covariance matrix, S, and n is the sample size upon which each x¯i,i=1,2,,p, is based.
+(The diagonal elements of S are the variances and the off-diagonal elements are the covariances for the p variables.
 This is discussed further in Section 6.5.4.3.1.)

-Distribution of \(T^2\) It is well known that when \(\mu = \mu_0\) $$ T^2 \sim \frac{p(n-1)}{n-p} F_{(p, \, n-p)} \, , $$ with \(F_{(p, \, n-p)}\) representing the F distribution with \(p\) degrees of freedom for the numerator and \(n-p\) for the denominator.
-Thus, if \(\mu\) were specified to be \(\mu_0\), this could be tested by taking a single \(p\)-variate sample of size \(n\), then computing \(T^2\) and comparing it with $$ \frac{p(n-1)}{n-p} F_{\alpha \, (p, \, n-p)} $$ for a suitably chosen \(\alpha\).
+Distribution of T2 It is well known that when μ=μ0 T2p(n1)npF(p,np), with F(p,np) representing the F distribution with p degrees of freedom for the numerator and np for the denominator.
+Thus, if μ were specified to be μ0, this could be tested by taking a single p-variate sample of size n, then computing T2 and comparing it with p(n1)npFα(p,np) for a suitably chosen α.

-Result does not apply directly to multivariate Shewhart-type charts Although this result applies to hypothesis testing, it does not apply directly to multivariate Shewhart-type charts (for which there is no \(\mu_0\), although the result might be used as an approximation when a large sample is used and data are in subgroups, with the upper control limit (UCL) of a chart based on the approximation.
+Result does not apply directly to multivariate Shewhart-type charts Although this result applies to hypothesis testing, it does not apply directly to multivariate Shewhart-type charts (for which there is no μ0, although the result might be used as an approximation when a large sample is used and data are in subgroups, with the upper control limit (UCL) of a chart based on the approximation.

 Three-sigma limits from univariate control chart When a univariate control chart is used for Phase I (analysis of historical data), and subsequently for Phase II (real-time process monitoring), the general form of the control limits is the same for each phase, although this need not be the case.
 Specifically, three-sigma limits are used in the univariate case, which skirts the relevant distribution theory for each Phase.